sainipray/spark-streaming/README.rst

 Overview
 ========

-- In this tutorial we are showing spark streaming from txt file that reads spark dynamically
+- In this tutorial, I'm showing spark streaming from txt file that reads spark dynamically

 Requirements
 ============